 Neocate Infant DHA/ARA + Breast Milk

 This resource has been developed for use by Healthcare Professionals.
 It contains recipes for combining breast milk and Neocate Infant at increased concentrations, up to 30 kcal/ fl oz.
 Please note, these recipes and concentrations are based on the assumption that human breast milk, on average, provides about 20 calories per fluid oz.

 This chart applies to Neocate Infant DHA/ARA that includes nucleotides, only available in the US, and is not applicable to the Canadian formulation.

-We created the following sample letters of medical necessity to help patients request insurance coverage for Neocate.
+We created sample letters of medical necessity to help patients request insurance coverage for Neocate.
 You can complete the missing information and individualize the letters to suit your patient's situation and needs.
-Simply click the appropriate product below to download the Word file of each sample letter.
-Please note: our Nutricia Product Coverage Navigator team is available to help you and your patients to obtain coverage for our medical foods.
+Simply follow the appropriate links below to access Word files.
+Please note: our Nutricia Product Coverage Navigator team is available to help your patients to obtain coverage for our medical foods.
 This includes assistance with drafting letters of medical necessity, obtaining prior authorization for our products, correcting billing errors, appealing denied claims and much more.
-If you or your patients need personalized assistance with Neocate coverage call 1-800-365-7354 or email NutriciaNavigator@nutricia.com
+If your patients need personalized assistance with Neocate coverage call 1-800-365-7354 or email NutriciaNavigator@nutricia.com

 Access to new publications on FPIES (Food protein-induced enterocolitis syndrome)

 As an educational service to healthcare professionals and FPIES families, Nutricia is proud to sponsor open access to 9 FPIES articles published in the June, 2014 edition of Current Opinion in Allergy and Clinical Immunology.
 The articles, written by leading experts, summarize what is currently known about the condition, provide an overview of diagnosis, medical and nutrition management as well as where the knowledge gaps are.